IzzyDoes/afrojamszn-public/README.md

 # AfroJamSzn - Full Stack Music Blog Platform

-A modern, full-stack music publication platform built with Node.js, Express, MongoDB, and vanilla JavaScript.
-Features a clean admin panel, JWT authentication, comprehensive analytics, and responsive design.
+This is a simple, full-stack music publication platform built with Node.js, Express, MongoDB, and vanilla JavaScript.
+It features a clean administrator panel, JWT authentication, comprehensive analytics, and responsive design.

 ## 🚀 Live Site